lucky-media/guidelines/pages/team.md

 # Lucky Media: Built on Equality, Teamwork, and Fun
-At Luckymedia, we champion equality, where the only things setting us apart are our responsibilities and salaries.
+At Lucky Media, we champion equality, where the only things setting us apart are our responsibilities and salaries.
 The more we hone our skills, the bigger our roles and income grow.

 We've crafted a friendly environment where everyone matters, and every idea shines.
 We've got our general team rules, but flex them to accommodate special cases and unique needs.
 After all, we're a tight-knit team with a diverse range of personalities.